Frequently Asked Questions

 How long does it take to sync?

 Sync time depends entirely on the chosen start height.
-The further back the indexerIndexer A client that reads blockchain data (blocks, transactions, logs), parses it, and writes normalized documents into defraDB. begins, the longer it will take to catch up to the current block height.
-The indexerIndexer A client that reads blockchain data (blocks, transactions, logs), parses it, and writes normalized documents into defraDB. processes blocks approximately 2–4 seconds per block, which is faster than Ethereum’s 12-second block time.
-This allows the indexerIndexer A client that reads blockchain data (blocks, transactions, logs), parses it, and writes normalized documents into defraDB. to gradually close any sync gap after initial backfilling.
+The further back the IndexerIndexer A node that reads blockchain data from a source chain, parses it into structured documents, and writes them to defraDB.
+Indexers are write-only: they push data out over P2P and reject all incoming replication. begins, the longer it will take to catch up to the current block height.
+The IndexerIndexer A node that reads blockchain data from a source chain, parses it into structured documents, and writes them to defraDB.
+Indexers are write-only: they push data out over P2P and reject all incoming replication. processes blocks approximately 2–4 seconds per block, which is faster than Ethereum’s 12-second block time.
+This allows the IndexerIndexer A node that reads blockchain data from a source chain, parses it into structured documents, and writes them to defraDB.
+Indexers are write-only: they push data out over P2P and reject all incoming replication. to gradually close any sync gap after initial backfilling.

 How do I choose a start height?